RiversGravity/RiversGravity/README.md

 I'm dedicated to bridging the loneliness gap in today's digitized age.

-🚀 **Current Venture**: An AI-powered platform that provides personalized AI interactions, while also encouraging human-to-human connections.
+🚀 **Current Adventure**: An AI-powered platform that provides personalized AI interactions, while also encouraging human-to-human connections.

 ## 🔍 Core Objectives: